Warda al-Yaziji: Impact

 Warda's pioneering status can be attributed not only to the male profession that she broke into, but also her support for broader women's rights.
 This can be seen during Warda's time in Egypt by her writings on women's issues in the Egyptian magazine, "Al Diya".
-Her support women's rights led her to unveil herself in public, inspiring the designation of a commemorative portrait of her at the National Library in Beirut.
+Her support for women's rights led her to unveil herself in public, inspiring the designation of a commemorative portrait of her at the National Library in Beirut.
 Ziade published a eulogy for Warda in "Al-Muqtataf" which held Warda as a model and pioneer for future Arab women.